Available with Spatial Analyst license.

 The input raster that shows the direction of flow out of each cell.

 The flow direction raster can be created by running the Flow Direction function.

-An optional input raster for applying a weight to each pixel.
+An optional input raster for applying a weight to each cell.

-If no weight raster is specified, a default weight of 1 will be applied to each pixel.
+If no weight raster is specified, a default weight of 1 will be applied to each cell.

 Output Data Type

 The output accumulation raster can be integer or floating point type.

 Defines the type of the input flow direction raster.